xTellarin/alexandria-docker/README.md

 docker compose up
 ```

-Congratulations, you are now running Tianyi on your [localhost:80](http://localhost:80).
+Congratulations, you are now running Tianyi!
+Just head to tianyi.tellarin.dev to access your instance.

 By default, Tianyi will start in the background.
 It's super efficient (using less than 1% of one core) so you can leave it running at all times.
 To stop it, use your Docker Desktop app to stop the container or open a terminal inside your folder and run `docker compose stop`.
 To start Tianyi in the future, just run the script again.